openvar/variantValidator/docs/INSTALLATION.md

 GRANT SELECT,INSERT,UPDATE,DELETE ON validator.* TO '<USER>'@'<HOST>';
 ```
 Where:
-- <USER> should be a user-name e.g. vvadmin
+- '<USER>' should be a user-name e.g. vvadmin
-- <HOST> is the MySQL host ID, usually 127.0.0.1
+- '<HOST>' is the MySQL host ID, usually 127.0.0.1
-- <PASSWORD> is a unique password for your database
+- '<PASSWORD>' is a unique password for your database

 *Note: We have had reports that on some systems ALL PRIVILEGES may be required rather than SELECT,INSERT,UPDATE,DELETE*